Affiliate Marketing Downsides: Is It Still Worth It?

 In many cases, long-established affiliate sites with large followings and resources dominate the market, making it extremely difficult for newcomers to compete.

-Yes, affiliate marketing is easy.
-But that’s why it is so saturated and intensely competitive.
+Yes, adding promotional affiliate links is easy.
+But that’s why it’s so saturated and intensely competitive.

 Whether you make money or not, you’ll be a useful cog in the wheel.